-As a parent of three TCKs, I count five schools in five very different countries, a return to one country adding up to six moves.
-I know that acclimatising to a new school and new country can take at least six months to a year as students go through a “process of deculturation and acculturation” (Kim, 2001).
-During that time your child is liable to be feel “alienation and perceived discrimination, homesickness, perceived hatred, fear related to unfamiliar surroundings, stress as result of culture shock, and guilt” (Sandhu & Asrabi, 1994).
+As a parent of three TCKs myself, I count five schools in five very different countries and a return to one country adding up to six moves.
+My own personal experience is that acclimatising to a new school and new country can take at least six months as students go through a process of forgetting the culture they have just been living in and getting used to new cultural norms.
+During that time your child is liable to be feel alienated, homesick, fear and stress as a result of their drastic change in circumstances.
+This culture shock can obviously have a drastic effect on their progress at school.

-How can we help our kids adapt to these changes, so at the end of the six to twelve month settling in period they are happy and functioning well in their school?
-Having survived this six times, here are a few things you can do to help your child;
+How can we help our kids adapt to these changes, so at the end of the six-month settling in period they are happy and functioning well in their school?
+Having survived this six times, here are a few things I think you can do to help your child;

 - Set up “home” as soon as possible.
 Those family pictures and ornaments, whilst expensive to ship, are important reminders that home is where the family lives, not a point on a map.